entitycs/WaMBaM/docs/indev.md

 classDef Next fill:aqua
 ```

-State machine has no motion of Paused from this state
+State machine has no notion of Paused from this state

 ```mermaid